 Mr. Bates was later elected to serve as a state senator representing Shelby County.
 When he returned to the General Assembly, he introduced legislation to create a publicly funded office in Shelby County to represent persons accused of crime who could not afford their own lawyer.
-This legislation was enacted, and in 1917, Memphis became home to the third public defender's office in the nation.8
+This legislation was enacted, and in 1917, Memphis became home to the third public defender's office in the nation.

 Other Tennessee counties were slow to follow Shelby County's lead, and for four decades indigent persons accused of crime in the rest of Tennessee continued to be represented by appointed private counsel who worked without compensation.
 However, as caseloads grew, so did the interest in considering other ways to provide right to counsel services.
-One of the first systematic surveys of criminal caseloads in Tennessee examined the years 1947 and 1948.9
+One of the first systematic surveys of criminal caseloads in Tennessee examined the years 1947 and 1948.

 In 1959, the Tennessee General Assembly directed the Legislative Council Committee to study the trial court system.
-The Council's 1960 report provided the first insights regarding the bench and bar's perception of the adequacy of the manner in which indigent representation was being provided.10
+The Council's 1960 report provided the first insights regarding the bench and bar's perception of the adequacy of the manner in which indigent representation was being provided.

-The report stated that more than one half of the persons charged with serious crimes in Shelby County could not afford to hire a lawyer11 and that Shelby County's public defender's office, consisting of three part-time attorneys,12 was currently providing representation for 56% of the criminal indictments in Shelby County.
-In contrast, the report stated that in Davidson County, persons who could afford bail were denied appointed counsel,13 essentially forcing them to choose between their constitutional right to bail and their constitutional right to counsel.
-The report also stated that appointments of counsel in Davidson County were usually made five to ten minutes before trial, although on some occasions they were made the day before trial.14 In one capital case, counsel was appointed two days before trial.15 level of zealous representation found in cases where attorneys were compensated.
-16 Others argued strongly against the idea of compensation and against the idea of expanding the public defender system.
-17 There was a marked difference of opinion between urban and rural areas.
+The report stated that more than one half of the persons charged with serious crimes in Shelby County could not afford to hire a lawyer and that Shelby County's public defender's office, consisting of three part-time attorneys, was currently providing representation for 56% of the criminal indictments in Shelby County.
+In contrast, the report stated that in Davidson County, persons who could afford bail were denied appointed counsel, essentially forcing them to choose between their constitutional right to bail and their constitutional right to counsel.
+The report also stated that appointments of counsel in Davidson County were usually made five to ten minutes before trial, although on some occasions they were made the day before trial.
+In one capital case, counsel was appointed two days before trial.

 The Council's report included comments from judges and attorneys across the state that reflected varying opinions about the efficacy of the appointed counsel system.
-Some insisted that counsel should be paid for their efforts both because many lawyers lacked the independent financial means to work for free and because it would encourage the same
+Some insisted that counsel should be paid for their efforts both because many lawyers lacked the independent financial means to work for free and because it would encourage the same level of zealous representation found in cases where attorneys were compensated.
+Others argued strongly against the idea of compensation and against the idea of expanding the public defender system.
+There was a marked difference of opinion between urban and rural areas.

+The Council also surveyed the states regarding their indigent representation programs.
 This survey showed that 11 states, including Tennessee, were using some form of a public defender program.
-Despite its concern over the lack of information relating to the costs of public defender programs, 19 the Council concluded that the cost of the private appointment system greatly exceeded the cost of a public defender program.
+Despite its concern over the lack of information relating to the costs of public defender programs, the Council concluded that the cost of the private appointment system greatly exceeded the cost of a public defender program.
 Accordingly, the Council recommended creating a limited public defender system that permitted counties to establish local public defender programs headed by a public defender appointed by the county's governing body.
-20

-In 1961, the Tennessee General Assembly enacted a private act authorizing the creation of a public defender's office in Davidson County.21 The first public defender was elected in 1962.
+In 1961, the Tennessee General Assembly enacted a private act authorizing the creation of a public defender's office in Davidson County.
+The first public defender was elected in 1962.
 In 1963, the first Charter of the Metropolitan Government of Nashville and Davidson County continued the public defender's office.